Six Months (And a Bit) With The iPhone

 Things I Love About my iPhone…

 In September, I praised the device’s battery life.
 It is still significantly better than any previous device I’ve had, almost always lasting the whole day – even in this FaceTime-heavy period!
-I also remain convinced that FaceID is one of the most underrated Apple features – the joy of the largely seamless experience it provides, particularly when accessing my password manager or using Apple Pay, still hasn’t lost it’s novelty.
+I also remain convinced that FaceID is one of the most underrated Apple features.
+The joy of the largely seamless experience it provides, particularly when accessing my password manager or using Apple Pay, still hasn’t lost it’s novelty.

-There are other things though that I’ve really come to appreciate.
+There are other things though that I’ve really come to appreciate too.
 Some of these are fairly basic ecosystem things like cross-device photo and video syncing via iCloud.
 Another would be the Podcast app.
-I predominately listen to Podcasts on my phone, but it allows me to listen to shows easily across any device without the need for anything and has got even better with the arrival of macOS Catalina.
+I predominately listen to Podcasts on my phone, but it allows me to listen to shows easily across any device without the need for anything.
+As hoped, it has got even better with the arrival of macOS Catalina.
 In general, consuming content of all kinds on the iPhone excellent.

-[Stunning iPhone 12 Pro Concept Video Looks at What Could be on The Way]

 I find great use in the Health app too, and particularly like that it syncs with other iOS apps like Streaks.
 The camera, despite not being up to the standards of the ones on the iPhone 11/Pro, still holds up incredibly well.
 Other things I like – the scan tool, for instance – are hidden a bit deeper in the operating system but really make a big difference, as does the arrival of Apple Pay’s Express Transit function in the UK.